 Self-treatment of psychosomatic complaints

-Do you often suffer from stress?
-Then you're not alone: according to the 2021 study "Relax, Germany!" conducted by Techniker Krankenkasse, around one in four people in Germany feel the same way.
-Psychosomatic complaints such as tension are not long in coming!
-But as much as psyche-related pain and co. affect your well-being, you can easily counteract them yourself: For example, by making changes to your daily routine, slowing down and being more mindful of yourself and using a combination of exercise and stress reduction.
+Do you often feel stressed?
+You’re not alone: According to the 2021 study “Relax, Germany!” conducted by Techniker Krankenkasse, about one in four people in Germany feels the same way.
+It doesn’t take long for psychosomatic symptoms like muscle tension to set in!
+But as much as pain and other issues linked to your mental state may affect your well-being, you can counteract them just as “easily” on your own: for example, by making changes to your daily routine, taking things slower and being more mindful of yourself, and incorporating a combination of exercise and stress reduction.

-Whether it's exercises, meditation or acupressure, we'll tell you which tips and tricks you can use to specifically relieve psychosomatic tension.
+Whether it's exercises, meditation, or acupressure: We'll share tips and tricks to help you specifically relieve psychosomatic tension.

 Release psychosomatic tension: the three best exercises

-If you often feel tense and stiff during stressful times, you don't necessarily need a complex, expensive treatment to relieve your psychosomatic tension.
+If you often feel tense and stiff during stressful times, you don't necessarily need an elaborate, expensive treatment to relieve your psychosomatic tension.

-With light exercises, you can not only relieve your body, but also ease tension by gently stretching and strengthening your muscles.
-The following three exercises can be done in the comfort of your own home or office.
+Light exercises not only help relieve physical strain, but can also ease tension by gently stretching and strengthening your muscles.
+The following three exercises can be easily done at home or in the office.

 Exercise 1: Relaxed neck

-Neck pain is often associated with psychosomatic tension and, in the worst cases, can cause other ailments such as headaches.
-This stretching exercise will help improve blood flow to your neck and keep your neck muscles relaxed and supple.
+Neck pain is often linked to psychosomatic tension and, in the worst cases, can lead to other symptoms such as headaches.
+This stretching exercise helps improve blood circulation in your neck and keeps your neck muscles relaxed and supple.

 Begin by sitting up straight or standing up straight.
 Make sure your shoulders are relaxed and not hunched.
 Now lower your chin to your chest.
 You should feel a gentle stretch along your neck muscles.
 Hold the position for a few seconds and focus on breathing deeply and relaxed during this time.
 Let the breath help to further release the psychosomatic tension.
 Then slowly raise your head back to the neutral position.
 Repeat this exercise several times to maximize the effect.
 You'll notice that your neck feels a little more relaxed after each pass.